The Significance of Protected Trees and How to Identify Them

-Trees play a crucial contribution to our ecosystem, providing shade, clean air and aesthetic value to our surroundings.
-However they are not all equal and some carry additional protection status, making it illegal to perform any activity without authorization.
-If you’re thinking of having a tree removed, it’s essential to understand the protection status of the tree you’re considering, and what steps you’ll need to follow to be in compliance with the law.
-In this article, we will guide you through the process of determining whether the tree is safe and exactly what steps you have be doing to make sure that you comply with the law.
+Trees play an important part in the environment by providing shade, fresh air and aesthetic value to our surroundings.
+However there are a few trees that aren’t alike and some have extra protection status, which makes it illegal to carry out any work without obtaining permission.
+If you’re considering having a tree removed it is essential to know the protection status of the tree you’re considering, and what steps you’ll need to follow to be in compliance with the laws.
+The following article we’ll walk you through the process of determining whether trees are protected and what you will need take to be sure that you are following the law.

-A protected tree is one that can be subject to specific legal restrictions It is illegal to carry out works on a tree without the required permissions.
-There are two types of protection that trees could be protected by - statutory protection and preservation orders.
+A protected tree can be subject to specific laws and regulations It is illegal to do work on a protected tree without the required permissions.
+There are two types of protection a tree may have - preservation and protection orders that are statutory.

 Statutory protection

-As a matter of legal protection trees are protected by laws and under the control of Tree Preservation Orders (TPOs).
-TPOs are enacted by local authorities in order to protect trees of significant value to the public and to ensure that they are not destroyed or damaged.
+Under statutory protection, trees are protected by the law, and they are under the control of Tree Preservation Orders (TPOs).
+TPOs are enacted by local authorities in order to protect trees of significant value to the public and ensure they are not damaged or destroyed.

 Preservation orders

-Preservation orders are like TPOs in that they are set up through the secretary of state for the Environment.
-The trees that are protected by preservation orders are considered to be of exceptional value and are protected from any kind of work, including the felling.
+Preservation orders are similar to TPOs , but are set up by the Secretary of State for the Environment.
+Preservation orders for trees are considered to have exceptional worth and are therefore protected from any kind of work, including felling.

-To determine if a tree is protected, you must to verify if it’s in the process of being subject to an TPO or preservation orders.
-This can be accomplished by contacting the municipal authority, and asking them to look up their records.
+To determine if the tree is protected, you will need to verify if it’s in the process of being subject to the protection of a TPO or preservation order.
+This can be done by contacting the authorities in your area and asking them look up their records.

 TPO search

-To find an TPO to locate one, contact an Tree and Woodland Officer at your local authority, who will be able to tell you whether the tree is protected.
-They will also be able to advise you about the next steps to follow if the tree is in a protected area.
+To find a TPO, you can contact your local Tree and Woodland officer at your local authority, who can inform you whether the tree is in the protection.
+They’ll also be able to guide you on the next steps you should follow if the tree is protected.

 Preservation order search

-In order to search for a preservation permit, you’ll need to call Secretary of State, Department of the Environment.
-They will be able to tell you whether the tree is in the protected zone and provide you with the information you require and direction.
+In order to search for a preservation order, you will need to contact the Secretary of State for the Environment.
+They will be able to inform you if the tree is protected and will provide the required information and guidelines.

 FAQs: